eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/divide-assign.md

 # #{page.title}

-The right associative, binary `/=` operator divides it's left-hand operand by the amount given by its right-hand operand.
+The right associative, binary infix `/=` operator divides it's left-hand operand by the amount given by its right-hand operand.

 ## Usage